prep and serving icon.Prep & Serving

 What About Paprika?

-Tasty, but entirely different from peppercorns.
+It’s flavorful, colorful, but entirely distinct from peppercorns.

 Example Ingredient Ratios for a Beef Rub